junxit/us-congress-bills-110/metadata.md

 - 2008-06-16 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S5666)
 - 2008-06-16 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S5666)
 - 2008-06-16 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S5666)
+- 2008-06-17 — Message on Senate action sent to the House.
+- 2008-06-17 — Received in the House.
+- 2008-06-17 — Referred to the House Committee on Oversight and Government Reform.